nasa/nos3/docs/wiki/NOS3_Creating_Unit_Tests.md

 Once you are in the unit-test folder
 * Run the command `ls`
-* You should see `CMakeLists.txt  coveragetest/  inc/  stubs/` as the output, if any files are missing, again copy from the sample component or generate with the sample script
+* You should see `CMakeLists.txt  coveragetest/  inc/  stubs/` as the output.
+If any files are missing copy from the sample component or generate with the sample script
 * Open the `CMakeLists.txt` file
-* Check that the name of the component files being included match the component you are working with, if not change them to match.
+* Check that the name matches the component you are working with.
+If not change them to match.
 Then close the file
 * Navigate to the `coveragetest/`
 * Run the command `ls` again, you should see `coveragetest_sample_app.c  sample_app_coveragetest_common.h` as the two files within this directory
 * The `coveragetest_sample_app.c` is the file you will be writing the unit tests in
 * `cd ..` out of `coveragetest`
-* Run `cd inc` and open the `ut_sample_app.h` ensure here that the name of the files being included matches the component you intend to work on
+* Run `cd inc` and open `ut_sample_app.h` then ensure here that the filenames being included matches the component you intend to work on
 * Finally `cd ..`, `cd stubs`, and `ls`
 * You should see `libuart_stubs.c  sample_device_stubs.c`
 * Check both files to make sure the component name matches the one you are working